wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-hadoop-solr-install-linux.md

 3. At the bottom of the **Script Actions**, use the **Select** button to save the configuration.
 Finally, use the **Select** button at the bottom of the **Optional Configuration** blade to save the optional configuration information.

-4. Continue provisining the cluster as described in [Provision Linux-based HDInsight clusters](/documentation/articles/hdinsight-provision-linux-clusters#portal).
+4. Continue provisioning the cluster as described in [Provision Linux-based HDInsight clusters](/documentation/articles/hdinsight-hadoop-create-linux-clusters-portal).

 ## <a name="usesolr"></a>How do I use Solr in HDInsight?

-###Indexing data
+### Indexing data

 You must start with indexing Solr with some data files.
 You can then use Solr to run search queries on the indexed data.
 Use the following steps to add some example data to Solr, and then query it: